 (Disney)

-Mickey Mouse first appeared on film at a test screening for the silent Plane Crazy.
-Most audiences didn’t see the film until it was released as a sound cartoon the year.
+Mickey Mouse first appeared at a test screening for the silent film Plane Crazy, but most people saw it a year later as a sound cartoon.

 (Wikimedia)